 Q: What is an order of protection?

 A: An order of protection is a court order that tells your abuser to stop abusing you.
 For example, it can tell an abuser to stay away from you, your home, work, and/or school.
 It can also prohibit all contact or some types of contact between the abuser and you.
 For instance, the court can order the abuser to only contact you by text or email and only for certain reasons, such as to arrange parenting time between the abuser and your child(ren), that is if you have a child or children in common with the abuser.
-The order can tell the abuser in detail what they must do and what they must not do depending on the specific facts of your case.
+The order can give you temporary custody of your child and child support.
 Generally, an order from family court lasts for one-year but it can last for longer, at most five-years.
 An order of protection cannot guarantee your safety, but if your abuser does not obey the order, they can be arrested and put in jail or experience other consequences from the court.
 You can learn more about orders of protection here:

 Q: What do I do with my completed Family Offense Petition?